-Via one of our bloggers, David Lacey, who writes our IT security blog, I was put in touch with Robert Carolina, a US lawyer and an English solicitor who specialises in information technology.
+- About the author: Robert Carolina is a US Lawyer and an English Solicitor who specialises in the law of information technology.
 He is also a Senior Visiting Fellow with the Information Security Group, Royal Holloway University of London, where he teaches in the information security MSc programme.
 Opinions expressed are his alone.